akn9050/Start-your-first-Linux-Virtual-Machine-on-Azure/Exercise1.md

    ![](images/logout.png)

 ### 1.4 Reset Password of Virtual Machine
-Azure allows you to reset password or ssh key for Virtual Machines using Azure Portal.
-Let's take a look at how to do reset password or sshkeys for your Linux Virtual Machines.
+Azure allows you to reset password or ssh key for virtual machines using Azure portal.
+Let's take a look at how to reset password or sshkeys for your Linux virtual machines.

 1.To reset the password or sshkey of the Ubuntu virtual machine, Navigate to the **Resource Groups > Your Resource Group > Your Virtual Machine > Overview > Support + Troubleshooting >Reset Password**.